 Gallery Climate Coalition (GCC)

 We support the development of a meaningful and industry-specific response to the climate crisis and have been patrons of the GCC since 2020.
-As active members of the GCC, we align with their targets and reduction strategies.
-Our sector needs collective, shared standards of sustainable practice and the GCC has been instrumental in evolving the resources, tools and research driven reports that have aided the development of Hauser & Wirth’s approach to environmental sustainability.
+We have qualified as a 2022 Active Member by demonstrating that our organization has implemented environmental sustainability best practice in line with GCC guidance.
+Active Membership is not a certification of sustainability nor a claim that we are doing things perfectly or have all the answers—none of us are at this point.
+We align with the GCC's targets and reduction strategies as our sector needs collective, shared standards of sustainable practice.
+The GCC has been instrumental in evolving the resources, tools and research driven reports that have aided the development of Hauser & Wirth’s approach to environmental sustainability.

 Our Global Head of Environmental Sustainability, Cliodhna Murphy, is a member of the London GCC regional group and a volunteer for their activities.